 - You have a global sharding scenario—such as load balancing—where you have a large number of geo-distributed clients that insert data in their own dedicated shards.

-- You have maxed out your performance requirements, even in the highest performance tiers of your service or if your data cannot fit into a single database.
+- You've maxed out your performance requirements, even in the highest performance tiers of your service, or if your data cannot fit into a single database.

 Autoscaling is the process of automatically and dynamically matching resources to meet the performance requirements of a system.
 As the volume of work grows, apps may need additional resources to maintain the necessary performance levels or meet growing demand.
 If demand slows down and the additional resources are no longer needed, you can save on cloud spend by having an automatic service in place to de-allocate unused resources.